henroFall/oscar2/README.md

 * I want a fresh set of southbound APIs to decouple from Trello.
 Trello is fine but there are better options for shared grocery list apps that could receive instructions from Oscar.
 * Go through each of the Node packages and increment up from the legacy versions being used.
 * Add a Cookbook interface of some kind.
+* Add some weather widgets and other stuff back.
+I was using Screenlets but it seems to be abandoned as well.
 * Overall cleanup and refactor to leave this for the ages before I grow my beard out.